Jimi Hendrix’s 1959-1964 Fender Jazzmaster

-During the latter part of the Isley Brothers tour in late 1964 and during the tour with Little Richard in early to mid-1965 Jimi was seen playing a sunburst Fender Jazzmaster (a quick Google Image search should give you a few photos).
-The guitar was also seen on one of Jimi’s earliest TV appearances, in May 1965.
+During the latter part of the Isley Brothers’ tour in late 1964 and the tour with Little Richard in early to mid-1965 Jimi was seen playing a sunburst Fender Jazzmaster.
+The guitar was also seen in one of Jimi’s earliest TV appearances, in May 1965.

 Dating the Jazzmaster

 Post Little Richard

-Jimi was seen playing this guitar on a photo taken at the Hejaz Grotto Hall in July 1965 with the Isley Brothers (photo can’t be displayed here due to copyright, buy Googling it should give you a few results).
-This was of course after he left Little Richard, and joined the Isley Brothers for the second time.
+Jimi was seen playing this guitar in a photo taken at the Hejaz Grotto Hall in July 1965 with the Isley Brothers.
+This was, of course, after he left Little Richard and joined the Isley Brothers for the second time.
+While we cannot display the photo here due to copyright, a quick Google search should give you a few results.

-Another photo of him with the guitar was taken later that year with Joey Dee and the Starliters. [joeydee.com – Hendrix Close-up] According to a letter Jimi sent to his father, he played with Joey around November 1965.
+Another photo of Jimi with the guitar was taken later that year with Joey Dee and the Starliters.
+According to a letter Jimi sent to his father, he played with Joey around November 1965.

-From then on, the guitar essentially disappears.
-Hendrix moves on to a white Jazzmaster which he was seen using with King Curtis, and a sunburst Duo-Sonic he used with Curtis Knight.
+After that, the guitar essentially disappeared from Jimi’s collection.
+Hendrix moved on to a white Jazzmaster, which he was seen using with King Curtis, and a sunburst Duo-Sonic he used with Curtis Knight.